 - 97. The main inhabited area at risk of fluvial (river) flooding in Greater Norwich is in the Wensum valley covering parts of central Norwich (see map 3 below). - 98.
 There are small scale flood defences across Greater Norwich with more extensive defences by the River Wensum within The Close area of central Norwich and on the River Bure at Buxton.
-There are also flood defences within the neighbouring Broads Authority planning area, with an extensive programme of improvements being implemented within the Broads41. - 99.
-Whilst the great majority of development in recent years has been away from areas of flood risk from rivers, recent development on brownfield sites to provide urban regeneration adjacent to the River Wensum in Norwich has been designed to withstand flood.
+There are also flood defences within the neighbouring Broads Authority planning area, with an extensive programme of improvements being implemented within the Broads40.